wormholer/KAP-manual/en/model/cube/create_cube.en.md

 ## Cube Design

 We need to define dimension combinations and measure types based on existing data model.
 This process is called Cube design.
-This article will introduce how to design a cube with sample data(kylin_sales).
+This article will introduce how to design a cube with sample data(learn_kylin).

 Open KAP Web UI, select project `learn_kylin` in project list located at upper left corner.
 Cube design is only accessible on `Cube` page.